XiaoChen1992/CPSCI-366/README.md

          3. Experiment and results
          4. Colution

       You need to attend your final presentation **on time**, otherwise, you get 0 as your final project score.
+4. **Reading(5%)**: I will ask few questions at the begining of every class, to get full credits, you need to answer three questions with reasonable answers.

-4. **Participation**: If you have three unexcused absences.
+5. **Participation**: If you have three unexcused absences.
 You will lose 5% of your final score. **Four unexcused absences will fail you to this class.
 Also I will report it to College.** Check section **Attendance and Late Policy** for more details.

 Your final score will be a weighted sum of all three parts.
 The final score will convert to a letter grade by following the table: